Skip to content

 Mappings

-Mapping permissions is similar to default Active Directory permissions, but utilizing the powereful Acces Level component to ease and enhance the delegation process.
+Mapping permissions is similar to default Active Directory permissions, but utilizing the powerful Acces Level component to ease and enhance the delegation process.

 Impersonation